werf/werf/docs/_includes/reference/cli/werf_kubectl_top_node.md

   -l, --selector=''
             Selector (label query) to filter on, supports `=`, `==`, and `!=`.(e.g. -l
             key1=value1,key2=value2)
-      --show-capacity=false
-            Print node resources based on Capacity instead of Allocatable(default) of the nodes.
       --sort-by=''
             If non-empty, sort nodes list using specified field.
 The field can be either `cpu` or
             `memory`.